 For such a powerful product, the 23andMe® Personal Genetic Service process is fairly simple: order, spit, see your data.
 But between you putting your sample in the mail and us alerting you that your data is ready, there's actually quite a bit that goes on at the laboratory.
 Labcorp, our third party laboratory located in the U.S., takes multiple steps to process your sample, which are described in the article and short video below.

 Step 1: The Visual Exam

 Step 2: DNA Extraction

 If a sample passes the visual inspection, it moves on to the next steps of laboratory processing, DNA extraction.
-DNA extraction is the process the laboratory uses to isolate and purify the DNA in your saliva is simply an automated version of the same one you can do at home.
-Once the DNA is extracted from the saliva sample, the concentration is measured to make sure there is enough for the actual analysis process on the genotyping chip.
+DNA extraction is the process the laboratory uses to isolate and purify the DNA in your saliva.
+Once the DNA is extracted from the saliva sample, the concentration is measured to make sure there is enough DNA needed to process on the genotyping chip.